Tallinn University of Technology Library Rules

 2.8.3 Personal data in the user database shall be used to identify users and provide Library services, including sending reminders and other notices, and conducting statistical analyses where the data is not related to the person.

 2.8.4.
-The users’ data is protected in the electronic library system with a personal password.
+The users’ data is protected in the library system with a personal password.

 2.8.5.
-The data is preserved in the user database and in the Registration Card Index during the period of validity of the Library Card and for a period of 5 years following the expiry of the card.
-After the aforementioned period user data will be deleted from the database and the registration card will be removed from the Registration Card Index.
+The data is preserved in the user database, in the Registration Card Index, and in the database of digidoc files during the period of validity of the Library Card and for a period of 5 years following the expiry of the card.
+After the aforementioned period user data will be deleted from the databases and the registration card will be removed from the Registration Card Index.
 The data of the user with fines or overdue items will not be deleted.

 3.1.
 Library services include: